 For about 6 months I gave up all foods with artificial sweeteners in them.
 I’ve added back some (like sugar-free chewing gum and some desserts) but I still try to avoid them as much as I can and I don’t have them every day like I used to.

-I’ve never been one to weigh myself every day because I thought it was being way too obsessive, so I’ve been surprised to discover that this has actually freed me of my obsession with the scale.
+I was never one to weigh myself every day, because I thought it was being way too obsessive.
+I’ve been surprised to discover that this has actually freed me of my obsession with the scale.